Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 “He [Del] had taught her to do her makeup down to the last stroke of the eyebrow pencil, so no other artist would replace him in his absence.
 Del said he was proud to see what a great job she did without him.”

-How cool is that?
-Lana often said if she hadn’t been an actress, she’d have been a fashion designer.
-But judging by the beautiful makeup she applied in Postman, I’d venture to guess Lana could have enjoyed an equally successful career as a makeup artist in Hollywood.
+Lana often said that if she hadn’t been an actress, she’d have pursued a career in fashion.
+But judging by her makeup in Postman, Lana Turner would have done quite well as a makeup artist.

 Struggles for The Postman Always Rings Twice